1 dead, 2 wounded after shooting and fire in Harlem

 Police responded to a call of shots fired just before 3 p.m. on West 131st Street.

-It is believed that a man shot another man and a woman, and then shot himself, in what may have been a love triangle.
+It is believed that a man shot another man and a woman, and then shot himself.

 At that same time, a fire also broke out on the building's first floor, but fire and police units had to back out because they did not know whether there was an active shooter inside.